View on GitHub

 This project provides a simple implementation and example of finding the maximum flow of a network.

-This implements the Edmonds-Karp algorithm for Ford-Fulkerson using breadth-first search and an adjacency matrix representation of the network.
+This implements the Edmonds-Karp algorithm for Ford-Fulkerson using breadth-first search and an adjacency representation of the network.

 Utility class: MaxFlowExample